kei5uke/kei5uke.github.io/content/posts/hutch/index.md

 ![Screenshot 2023-09-26 at 00.24.37.png](Hutch%20aac63fefd54b41fd85acd5e7ed833711/Screenshot_2023-09-26_at_00.24.37.png)

 Command result contains a lot of information.
-I grepped the list of account by sAMAccountName
+I grepped the list of account by sAMAccountName.

 `grep -oP "(?<=sAMAccountName:).*" ldap.txt`